menu

 An Elizabethan collar will likely be required to prevent the cat scratching while the wounds heal.
 Antibiotics will be administered if there is a secondary bacterial infection.
 Once the flea problem is resolved, regular deworming will need to be established to prevent it happening again.
 This may involve the use of a flea collar which is particularly useful in protecting the cat's neck.

 While it is rare, there may be complications when dealing with fleas in cats.
 Learn more with our related article on complications after cat flea treatment.
+Although fleas are a common cause, the next section explains why a cat has scabs on their neck, but no fleas.

 Pemphigus foliaceus

 Autoantibodies are produced against proteins of the epidermal stratum spinosum that induce the production of vesicles, blisters and subcorneal pustules that alter the follicles and the skin.
-In addition, secondary skin lesions such as crusting, exudation, erythema, collarettes, and alopecia occur.
+In addition, secondary skin lesions such as crusting, exudation, erythema, collarettes and alopecia occur.
 It is a rare disease that can affect many animal species and can be induced by toxins, allergies, medications or stress.

 Treatment of pemphigus foliaceus in cats